HenryWoodbury/aqueue/server/README.md

 `docker-compose up`

 This will run the database server in docker with the logs showing up in the local command line.

+As a prerequesite, Docker Desktop needs to be running.

 https://docs.docker.com/reference/cli/docker/compose/up/